progromeryan/all-in-one/books/System Design Interview - An Insider's Guide/Chapter 1: Scale from Zero to Millions of Users.md

   - When uneven data distribution
   - **Solution: Consistent hash**
 - Celebrity problem (hotspot key problem)
-  - Specific shards is overload because of celebrity data.
+  - Specific shards are overloaded because of celebrity data
-  - Solution: put only one or few celebrities on on server
+  - Solution: put only one or few celebrities on one server
 - Join and de-normalization
-  - Data is in different shards, it is hard to join.
+  - Data is in different shards, it is hard to join
   - Solution: de-normalize DB.
-Collect frequent data in different shards into one table to improve efficiency.
+Collect frequent data in different shards into one table to improve performance

 > Separate data with user_id % 4